hhkaos/arcgis-organization-styler/snippets/README.md

 	<!-- Instructions: change de webmap=[WEB_MAP_ID] for your current webmap id -->
 	<embed height="470" src="http://www.arcgis.com/home/webmap/embedViewer.html?webmap=ce3d67d7783349dbbf3fa67aa899308c" type="text/html" width="960"></embed>

-This is a simple code that includes a embeded object with a webmap on it. **Notice that the file include some comments** in order to help the user to understand how it works (remember: maybe he has no idea about HTML).
+This is a simple code that includes an embeded object with a webmap on it.

+**Notice that the file includes some comments** in order to help the user to understand how it works (remember: maybe he has no idea about HTML).

 Now let's take a look to the [**livemap.css**](https://github.com/hhkaos/arcgis-organization-styler/blob/master/snippets/styles/livemap.css) file: